l-bowman/nvim/README.md

-Fork of a fantastic config by bushblade: https://github.com/bushblade/nvim
+Fork of a fantastic Neovim config by bushblade: https://github.com/bushblade/nvim

 Thanks, Will!